quan238/quan-gruvbox/content/blog/prism-code-highlighting-showcase.md

 This theme uses [Prism](https://prismjs.com/) for code highlighting.
 Other Hugo themes usually include a pre-configured version of Prism, which complicates updates and clutters the source code base with third-party JavaScript.

-Only the Prism features you select in the Hugo site configuration are bundled by the build process.
-This way, Prism can be easily updated with `npm` and the size of the JavaScript and CSS bundles are minimized by only including what you need.

 <!--more-->